Channel 6 radio stations in the United States: Analog TV transmissions

 In 1982, licensing began of a new classification of "Low Power Television" stations (LPTV).
 Eventually, a small number of channel 6 LPTV stations determined it was more profitable to operate as de facto radio stations, although this had not been anticipated by the FCC.
 On August 1, 2002, KZND-LP, a channel 6 LPTV station in Anchorage, Alaska, began promoting itself as a musical format radio station on 87.7 MHz.
-Competing local conventional radio stations quickly challenged this as a misuse of a TV station authorization, but the FCC determined that as long as KZNP transmitted sufficient visual features, which did not have to be coordinated with the sound, the station was in compliance with regulations.
+Competing local conventional radio stations quickly challenged this as a misuse of a TV station authorization, but the FCC determined that as long as the station transmitted sufficient visual features, which did not have to be coordinated with the sound, it was in compliance with regulations.
 Moreover, as a TV station it was exempt from having to follow any radio station rules.
 In early 2008, Monitoring Times magazine reported the existence of three channel 6 de facto radio stations in addition to KZND: KSFV-LP in Los Angeles; K06NC in Kauai, Hawaii; and WNYZ-LP in New York City.
 A Radio World review later that year identified a total of 8 ongoing examples.
 In late 2019, InsideRadio identified 28 active stations.

 While operating using analog transmissions, television video commonly consisted of minimal offerings, such as still frames, test patterns, automated weather conditions and news, or silent films.
 Audio for both television and FM reception was identical.
 (TV signals potentially could have carried separate audio through their Second audio program (SAP) feeds, although none did so as of 2019.)
 With the mandatory 2009 digital television transition in the United States, full power TV stations were required to switch from analog to ATSC 1.0 digital transmissions.
 This meant that their audio could no longer be picked up by FM radios, as the ATSC 1.0 format is incompatible with both FM's analog and digital in-band on-channel HD Radio standards.